crystal-vm/crystal-reader/README.md

 Especially the last point is great.
 Since it is seperate it does not clutter up the actual grammar.
 And it can generate a layer that has no links to the actual parser anymore, thus saving/automating a complete tranformation process.

+### Todo

+A random list of things left for the future

+- extract commonality of function call/definition,array, hash and multi assignment comma lists
+- break and next
+- blocks
+- more loops, i'm not even sure what ruby supports
+- ifs without else, also elsif
+- negative tests

 ### Operators